-A bonded warehouse, also known as a customs warehouse, is a secure storage facility that companies use to hold goods imported from outside the EU without having to pay customs duties and VAT immediately.
-Taxes are only collected once the goods receive a final customs destination and leave the warehouse.
+A bonded warehouse, also known as a customs warehouse, is a secure storage facility where companies can store goods imported from outside the EU without paying customs duties and VAT immediately.
+These charges are only due once the goods receive a final customs destination and leave the warehouse.

-In this article, we explain what a bonded warehouse is, how it differs from an excise warehouse, and what the key benefits are for international businesses.
+In this article, we explain what a bonded warehouse is, how it differs from an excise warehouse, what bonded inventory means, and what the key benefits are for international businesses.

-What is a bonded warehouse or also customs warehouse?
+What is a bonded warehouse or customs warehouse?

 A bonded warehouse or customs warehouse is a secure storage location recognised by customs authorities, used to hold goods from outside the EU under customs supervision.
 While the goods remain in storage, no customs duties, VAT, or other import taxes need to be paid.
 These charges are postponed until the goods are released for sale within the EU, re-exported, or assigned another customs-approved use such as destruction or inward processing.